 Origins of Exotic Shorthair

 The Exotic Shorthair was bred by using Burmese and Persians in order to develop a cat with a short coat.
 Other specimens were bred through using American and British shorthair cats.
 The only recognition and similarity to other breed are with Persian.

 During ‘60s breeders combined American Shorthaired cats and Persian in order to develop Exotic Shorthair.

-The Exotic Shorthair is very gentle and friendly cat that has an amazing personality that is similar as Persian.
-They enjoy having fun, without minding the company of other dogs and cats, and enjoy to curl and to sleep in the safe place.
+The Exotic Shorthair is a very gentle and friendly cat that has an amazing personality that is similar to Persian.
+They enjoy having fun, without minding the company of other dogs and cats, and enjoy to curl and to sleep in a safe place.
 However, they can vary from strangers and people they don’t know.

 In the same time, they don’t like to be left alone, so think of a solution to find someone to get them a company.
 These cats are feline breed and athletic they enjoy a game, but they are not vocal cats which are perfect for all kinds of family, even for little children.